ryanpaulmoody/web-200-test-repo/README.md

 # web-200-test-repo
-A test repository for Web 200.
+A test repository for Assignment 2.2 of the Web 200 course.